Jaspreetsm21/otherrun/README.md

-# Liverpool's Title Run in 30 Year: Cluster Analysis - Data Science Project Overview
+# Liverpool's Title Run in 30 Years: Cluster Analysis - Data Science Project Overview

 - Comparing Liverpool's last 10 years of performances with transfer spending each season --> there are evidence to suggest more spending leads to fewer matches been lost but there are no concrete evidence to suggest more spending lead to winning more matches.
 - Built a dashboard for Liverpool's performance in the last decade on Streamlit platform which is free and easy to share with stakeholders.